 The T codes are used to represent teacher actions.
-Observing and accurately describing the teacher's role and actions as they are teaching is a critical aspect of providing feedback and coaching teachers toward improving instruction.
-Part of becoming a fluent SMT user is improving knowledge of the T codes and what individual codes represent to cut down on novice SMT user think time.
-Identifying a discrete behavior and then immediately knowing which code to click leads to more accurate data and allows the user to keep up with the sometimes-fast pace of teaching.
-There are some mnemonics and tips that might be helpful when learning and using the codes.
+Observing and accurately describing the teacher's role and actions, as they are teaching is critical to providing feedback and coaching teachers toward improving instruction.
+Becoming a fluent SMT user is improving knowledge of the T codes and what individual codes represent to reduce novice SMT user's thinking time.
+Identifying a discrete behavior and immediately knowing which code to click leads to more accurate data and allows the user to keep up with the sometimes-fast pace of teaching.
+Some mnemonics and tips might be helpful when learning and using the codes.